-Reading or using the C++ generated code is very easy as soon as you have a vague idea of what is produced by the compiler (here we assume that you have already read Section 6.5).
-The first output of the compiler is a set of class definition that is placed in the header file.
-Each CLAIRE class that is an object sort (i.e., that is included in object) produces such a class, where each slot of the class becomes a data member in the class structure.
-This class will be used to access CLAIRE objects within a C++ program as if it was a standard C++ object.
+The first output of the compiler is a set of class definition that is placed in the module meta file.
+Each CLAIRE class that is an object sort (i.e., that is included in object) produces a Go structure with inheritance as embedding, where each slot of the class becomes a data member in the Go structure.
+This class will be used to access CLAIRE objects within a Go program as if it was a standard Go object.
 For instance, a definition like will produce